About Le Roy

 Economy & Demographics

 The economy of Le Roy is primarily driven by a mix of agricultural, small business, and service-oriented industries.
 Local farms and agricultural enterprises play a significant role in the community, providing employment opportunities and contributing to the area's rural character.
-A variety of small businesses, ranging from retail shops to professional services, cater to the needs of People.
+A variety of small businesses, ranging from retail shops to professional services, cater to the needs of residents.
 Major employers in the Le Roy area include the Le Roy School District, the Le Roy Medical Clinic, and the Le Roy Manufacturing Company, a local factory that has been a staple of the community for decades.

 Elections & Voter Records